Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ![Burp showing no clearly malicious outbound traffic](Images/37_no_significant_traffic.png)

-I monitored traffic during the scheduled 'WindowsUpdate.bat' tasks and again, none was observed.
+I monitored traffic during the scheduled 'WinUpdate.bat' tasks and again, none was observed.
 This suggests that the payload is only operating locally at this point or is using network mechanisms not captured by the proxy.

 ---